-- 2.9 Livv Housing Group does not consider any of the following as a complaint or service failure and will not investigate these: - Reports of anti-social behaviour or breaches of tenancy. - Complaints concerning the level of rent or service charge or the amount of the rent or service charge increase (we will accept complaints about the quality or frequency of works which are paid for through service charges)

-- Personnel matters including issues about staff employment or former employment including applications for employment. - Issues that are subject to legal action or proceedings are out of scope for this policy and will be managed by the solicitor appointed to act on our behalf.
-This would include Disrepair cases where there is a specific process in place. - Where a separate appeals process has been instigated. - Insurance claims.
-These will be handed to the relevant legal / insurance company. - Things that happened more than 12 months ago which have not been raised since (there are some occasions when this will be considered if a complaint relates to safeguarding or health and safety issues) - Matters that have previously been considered under our Complaints Policy - Complaints relating to another service provider that is not a sub-contractor of Livv Housing Group cannot be investigated and will need to be directed to the relevant provider e.g. any complaints about services delivered by the local authority such as bin collections, or a utility supplier such as a power cut. - A single missed appointment.
+- 2.9 Livv Housing Group does not consider any of the following as a complaint or service failure and will not investigate these: - Reports of anti-social behaviour or breaches of tenancy. - Complaints concerning the level of rent or service charge or the amount of the rent or service charge increase (we will accept complaints about the quality or frequency of works which are paid for through service charges) - Personnel matters including issues about colleague employment, former employment or applications for employment. - Complaints about colleague or contractor conduct will be fully investigated and we will aim to provide a suitable resolution to the complaint.
+However we will not provide specific information about any internal or disciplinary action taken as a result.
+Any colleagues that are the subject of a complaint will not take part in the investigation process. - Issues that are subject to legal action or proceedings are out of scope for this policy and will be managed by the solicitor appointed to act on our behalf.
+This would include disrepair cases where there is a specific process in place. - Where a separate appeals process has been instigated. - Insurance claims.
+These will be handed to the relevant legal / insurance company. - Things that happened more than 12 months ago which have not been raised since (there are some occasions when this will be considered if a complaint relates to safeguarding or health and safety issues) - Matters that have previously been considered under our Complaints Policy - Complaints relating to another service provider that is not a sub-contractor of Livv Housing Group cannot be investigated and will need to be directed to the relevant provider - e.g. any complaints about services delivered by the local authority such as bin collections, or a utility supplier such as a power cut. - A single missed appointment.
 We will apologise for this, and the appointment will be re-arranged with the customer. - Making a request for service or information. - Anonymous complaints these are still recorded as feedback.
 Although we do not treat these issues as a complaint under this procedure, we will deal with them in an appropriate manner. - 2.10 If we decide not to accept a complaint, a detailed explanation will be provided to the customer setting out the reasons why the matter is not suitable for the complaints process within 10 working days of a request being made.
-All customers have the right to challenge our decision by bringing their complaint to the Ombudsman or to the Building Safety Regulator if the complaint is relating to building safety. - 2.11 We will always look at complaints from the customer's perspective.
+All customers have the right to challenge our decision by bringing their complaint to the Ombudsman, or to the Building Safety Regulator if the complaint relates to building safety. - 2.11 We will always look at complaints from the customer's perspective.
 We will seek to understand and respond to the needs of all our customers and treat people fairly and with respect.
 By listening, not assuming, we will find out what a customer would like to happen to resolve the issue and put things right.